Annapurna Base Camp Trek in Nepal: what to pack, when to trek, + how to prepare

 → Ear plugs are a necessity for light sleepers, especially if you are sharing a dorm room with strangers whose sleeping habits you aren’t aware of.

 → A lock on your bag is a great idea!
-We didn’t experience any funny business, but we’ve heard stories of travellers leaving their bags in their dorm room and having cash go missing.
+We didn’t experience any funny business, but we’ve heard stories of travelers leaving their bags in their dorm room and having cash go missing.
 There is no CCTV on the mountain, so carry your passport and cash on you at all times and keep a lock on your bag to be safe.

 🛏️ learn more about accommodation on the trek 🛏️